fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 # Reject the muscular and visual artifacts
 note we do not want to reject blinks because we want to model them using independent component analysis
+If you have marked muscular or visual artifacts, you can cut the noisy segments out like this:

     cfg = [];
     cfg.artfctdef.minaccepttim = 0.010;